 At the end of the day, though, this is sales, and motivation often comes attached to a dollar sign.
 So how can you leverage that to inspire your SDR?

 While your SDR will be compensated based on the targets set forth at the beginning of each quarter or year, there are other ways to grease the wheels along the way.
 Sometimes an organization will be fully supportive of SPIFs (sales performance incentive funds) to put a small bonus on a short-term goal (e.g., “Whoever secures the most meetings today gets $100 cash when they leave today.”), but there are other ways that you can take this into your own hands.

 You may not always be able to control the comp plan, but there are ways you can show your appreciation for the positive impact your SDR has on your deals.
 Take your SDR out for drinks after successfully closing the client you’ve both worked hard to acquire, or host quarterly dinners to celebrate your team.
 In order to succeed, you and your SDR need to be in sync regarding your plan, your process, and, most importantly, your goals.
 You know how important your SDR is to your success, so make sure that they know it too.

-SDRs are a vital part of a successful sales team, but they’re more than entry-level dialers waiting to move up the food chain.
+SDRs are a vital part of a successful sales team and the sales management planning process, but they’re more than entry-level dialers waiting to move up the food chain.
 They’re people, too—young ones at that—and they need guidance, management, and motivation if your sales team is going to succeed.
-Setting a plan in place with clear goals, and then coaching and motivating them along the way is key for helping them help you close.
+Setting a sales management planning process in place with clear goals, and then coaching and motivating them along the way is key for helping them help you close.
 Remember, Robin saved Batman’s bacon plenty of times, and your SDR can do the same for you—if you put in the effort.